Prime Minister of Romania: Relationship with Parliament

 The Government and the other bodies of administration must submit all information, reports or documents requested by the Chamber of Deputies, Senate, or parliamentary committees as part of the parliamentary control of government.

 The members of the government are allowed to attend the works of Parliament, and they must do so at the request of the presidents of the chambers.
 The prime minister and the members of his Cabinet must answer all questions or interpellations brought forward by deputies or senators under the terms laid down in the statutes of Parliament.
 After such interpellations, the Chamber or the Senate can adopt a simple motion to express their position towards an issue of internal or external politics.

 Parliament can dismiss an outgoing prime minister and his cabinet by adopting a motion of no confidence against the government.
 For a motion to be initiated, it must be signed by at least a quarter of deputies and senators, and for it to pass, a majority of deputies and senators must vote in favour of it.
 After a motion of no confidence is adopted, the prime minister and his Cabinet are officially dismissed, and the President must designate an individual to form a new government.
-Since 1989, five prime ministers have been dismissed following the adoption of a motion of no confidence: Emil Boc (2009), Mihai Răzvan Ungureanu (2012), Sorin Grindeanu (2017), Viorica Dăncilă (2019), and Florin Cîțu (2021).
+Since 1989, six prime ministers have been dismissed following the adoption of a motion of no confidence: Emil Boc (2009), Mihai Răzvan Ungureanu (2012), Sorin Grindeanu (2017), Viorica Dăncilă (2019), Ludovic Orban (2020), Florin Cîțu (2021) and Ilie Bolojan (2026).